t-will-gillis/T_Will_Gillis_Portfolio/README.md

 **Main goal:** Use Python and Jupyter Notebook to explore relationship between Life Expectancy and GDP for six representative countries over 15 years.

-**Preprocessing:** The provided data did not include population, therefore population data for the relevant countries/ years were downloaded from UN data via the internet.
+**Preprocessing:** The provided data did not include population, therefore population data for the relevant countries/ years were downloaded from UN data via the internet, imported and processed in Microsoft Excel, and then imported into Pandas.

 **Conclusions:** Adjusting GDP for population (i.e. per capita) shows Mexico performing better than China in life expectancy, and Germany with a near equivalent per capita GDP but longer life expectancy than the US.
 Chile is outperforming all countries on life expectancy to per capita GDP, which would seem to say that maximizing GDP does not automatically maximize life expectancy.

 - **Code:** Python, Jupyter Notebook, Excel
-- **Packages:** Matplolib
+- **Packages:** Matplotlib, Pandas, NumPy, Seaborn
-- **Data Source:** Raw data for this project data provided by Codecademy, and downloaded from UN data via the internet.
+- **Data Source:** Raw data for this project data provided by Codecademy, with additional data researched and downloaded from UN via the internet.

 ![](/images/life-gdp_pc_per_country_per_year.png)